Last updated: February 17, 2023

 This flat bike ride passes through various ecosystems and landscapes, always staying close to the shores of the lagoon.

-Please note though that it can get rather busy at Narrabeen Lagoon during weekends, so it’s important to ride carefully, especially with children and dogs also enjoying the same track.
+Be mindful that this trail can get quite busy on the weekends, so it’s important to ride carefully, especially with children and dogs also enjoying the same path.

 5. Lady Carrington Drive